MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ### Option 1: record a Citrix application or desktop already open on your machine

-1. Follow the steps in [Add a recording](#add-a-recording) to launch the recorder control for a new or existing UI flow.
+1. Follow the steps in [Add a recording](#add-a-recording) to launch the recorder control for a new or existing Windows recorder (V1) flow.
 1. Use the Citrix app or remote desktop to connect to the remote computer.

    ![View of the Citrix app](../media/edit-desktop/citrix-app-remote.png)